Website: Matthew Bourbon

 Areas of Expertise: Painting, Art Criticism

 Matthew Bourbon is a painter, art critic, and professor of art at the College of Visual Arts and Design.
 Originally from the San Francisco Bay Area, Bourbon earned separate undergraduate degrees in Studio Art and Art History from the University of California, Davis, Davis, Calif.

-Relocating to New York City, he earned his Master of Fine Arts degree from the School of Visual Arts.
+He earned his Master of Fine Arts degree from the School of Visual Arts, New York City.
 Since then, his art has been exhibited nationally and internationally.
 Recent shows include Wider West at the Oil Tank Culture Park in Seoul, South Korea, C’est de la Peinture! at Bankley Studios and Gallery, Manchester, England, Time, Space, and Process at Bethel University, St. Paul, Minn., and Waiting For Now at the Old Jail Art Center Museum in Albany, Texas.

 His work also was shown in conjunction with The Artist's Eye lecture series at the Kimbell Art Museum in Fort Worth, Texas.
 Bourbon has won numerous awards for his work, including the Otis and Velma Davis Dozier Travel Grant by the Dallas Museum of Art to conduct research in Japan.
 He also has been selected twice to be included in the Texas Biennial and on numerous occasions been selected for the publication New American Paintings.